 Increased Distribution of Video Game Streaming

 Game streaming is taking over the industry more and more.
-With the advent of one-click live game streaming, open source capture and broadcasting tools, the number of hours spent watching game video has skyrocketed.
+With the advent of one-click live game streaming, open-source capture and broadcasting tools, the number of hours spent watching game video has skyrocketed.
 Competitive games create unique gaming experiences that are actively shared and watched by millions.
 It engages people more than sporting events and revives interest in old classics like Heroes of Might and Magic III.

 Clearer Touch of Inclusivity in Games

-Games that allow you to customize characters down to the smallest detail are popular with players.
+Games that allow you to customize characters down to the smallest detail are popular with gamers.
 Therefore, the developers keep it in service.
 The trend towards inclusiveness will continue as the world becomes more receptive to different cultures and preferences.

-Format Trends Evolution and potential of gaming platforms, in-game changes in receiving bonuses, and uniting players with different hardware.
+The evolution and potential of gaming platforms, in-game changes in receiving bonuses, and uniting players with different hardware.

 Rising Popularity of Mobile Games